 The canal was built in the 1770s to help bring coal to the Stroud valley which was an important centre for the manufacture of fine woollen cloth.
 It ran for eight miles from Framilode on the River Severn to a terminal basin at Wallbridge, Stroud.
 It soon took on another role when the Thames & Severn Canal continued the line to the River Thames near Lechlade in 1789, completing an inland waterways route between the West Midlands and London.
 The canal flourished in the nineteenth century, closed in the 20th and is now being reopened for leisure uses in the 21st century.
+For a short history of the canal, visit Short History.

 In the eighteenth century, most inland waterways had been formed by making rivers navigable by the construction of locks, and they were known as navigations.
 When inland waterways were built independent of any river, many were also referred to formally as navigations, but even from the start they were commonly called canals.
 For this website, the waterway will normally be referred to as a canal, but the word navigation will still be retained in the name of the owning company which is still in existence.